-- Allows you to use your own clean energy source, without giving up the reliability of the PSE grid.
+- Allows you to use your own renewable energy source without giving up the reliability of the PSE grid

 Explore the Solar Energy Investment Tax Credit, available for residential and commercial projects:

 Select an experienced installer.
 Through PSE Recommended Energy Professionals (REPs) you can find a dependable and qualified solar installer.
-The installer will help you determine if your home/business is a good candidate for solar.
+The installer will help you determine if your home/business is ideal for solar.
 We recommend you get multiple bids on your project and check their references.

 Interconnect with PSE.
-Once you’ve selected an installer, they will help lead you through the process of connecting your solar array to the PSE power grid.
+Once you’ve selected an installer, they'll help lead you through the process of interconnecting your solar installation to the PSE power grid.
 The process is as follows:

-- Submit an Interconnection application and a Net Metering agreement using our online portal
+- Submit an Interconnection application using our online portal

 - PSE will review your project submission.
 If accepted, PSE will issue you an Approval to Construct